emoon/minifb/README.md

 The tools are downloaded to the `tools/dos/` folder.
 The folder also contains a DOSBox-x configuration file `dosbox-x.conf` preconfigured for debugging.
 The `toolchain-djgpp.cmake` file is a CMake toolchain file for DJGPP.

-You can optionally run the script with the argument `--with-vs-code`.
-If you have [Visual Studio Code](https://code.visualstudio.com/) installed, the script will install extensions needed for C/C++ development and debugging, and create a `.vscode` folder in the repository root containing launch configurations, tasks, and various other settings for DOS development in VS Code.
+Run the script with `--with-vs-code` if you use [Visual Studio Code](https://code.visualstudio.com/): it installs the extensions needed for C/C++ development and debugging, and creates a `.vscode` folder in the repository root with launch configurations, tasks and other settings for DOS development.

 #### Building and running the examples (DOS)